asadbek2021/rsschool-cv/cv.md

 ### Just about myself

 >I am a junior Fullstack Developer from Tashkent.
 I have a yearexperience in the field of Backend and Frontend developing.
-Mydream is developing IT jobs in Uzbekistan and building a greatcorporation like Google!
+My dream is developing IT jobs in Uzbekistan and building a greatcorporation like Google!
 I have chosen my future job so I will do mybest in order to make my dream real!